 - Guests with a cervical collar, neck brace, broken collar bone, full arm cast, braced arm cast, or full leg cast are not permitted to ride.

 - Guests with any type of prosthesis should not ride unless they can ensure the device is properly secured and will remain in place during the ride.
 Leg/or foot prosthetics are not permitted on this ride.
-Guests with any prosthesis must consult with Guest Relations or speak with a Ride Operations supervisor prior to waiting in line or riding.
+Guests with any prosthesis must consult with Guest Services or speak with a Ride Operations supervisor prior to waiting in line or riding.

 - Alternate access is available at the ride exit.
 Riders will have to take several steps, on their own or with the assistance of a companion and be capable of elevating themselves up into the seat.
 Please do not use the ride restraints for support while entering and exiting, as they will shift.